 Would you like to try new and interesting things in your teaching?
 Do you need some inspiration, practical tools and support with redesigning your courses, making them more open and up-to-date?

-On 13 April 2021, information specialists from the UG Library and didactic experts from ESI hosted a webinar focused on helping teachers redesign and enrich their courses with open materials.
+On 26 October 2021, at 10:00 - 12:30, information specialists from the UG Library and didactic experts from ESI will host an interactive webinar focused on helping teachers redesign and enrich their courses with open materials.

 Community of Online Research Assignments (CORA)

 For teachers and librarians.
 Contains resources/assignments dealing with finding, retrieving, analyzing, evaluating, using, integrating, or organizing information in order to produce new knowledge.
 Also includes assignments on literature reviews and fake news.